-D-2-a Rationale

-In this study, we aim to discover underlying genetic regions that explain racial disparity in RCC.
+C-2-a Rationale: In this study, we aim to discover underlying genetic regions that explain racial disparity in RCC.
 However, due to the limited size of sequenced samples, it is not feasible to test every single region in the genome.
-In fact, we have to carefully limit our search space to achieve sufficient statistical power.
+In fact, as we discuss later, we have to limit our search space to achieve sufficient statistical power.
 Therefore, we will first assemble a catalog of mutations that are relevant to renal cell carcinoma and prioritize regions with greatest impact.
 In this way, we will incorporate our best prior knowledge of RCC and cancer genomics into this study.
 This allows us to decrease the number of tests, avoiding losing statistical power.
-In the end, we will generate a list of potentially high influential regions and assemble genetic modules significantly implicated in kidney cancer.
-We will focus on the regions that already have been implicated in kidney cancer to get much greater power in finding significant racial disparities.

-D-2-b Preliminary results
+C-2-b Relevant Preliminary Results

-D-2-b-1 We have developed ways of prioritizing high-functional impact variants

-We have extensively analyzed patterns of variation in non-coding regions, along with their coding targets [33, 34, 35].
+D-2-b-1 We have developed ways of prioritizing high-functional impact variants: We have extensively analyzed patterns of variation in non-coding regions, along with their coding targets [33, 34, 35].
 We used metrics, such as diversity and fraction of rare variants, to characterize selection on various classes and subclasses of functional annotations [33].
 In addition, we have also defined variants that are disruptive to a TF-binding motif in a regulatory region[36].
 Further studies showed relationships between selection and protein network topology (for instance, quantifying selection in hubs relative to proteins on the network periphery) [37, 38].
 In recent studies [30, 39], we have integrated and extended these methods to develop a prioritization pipeline called FunSeq.
 It identifies sensitive and ultra-sensitive regions (i.e., those annotations under strong selective pressure, as determined using genomes from many individuals from diverse populations).
 It identifies deleterious variants in many non-coding functional elements, including TF binding sites, enhancer elements, and regions of open chromatin corresponding to DNase I hypersensitive sites.
-It also detects their disruptiveness to TF binding sites (both loss-of and gain-of function events).
+It also detects their specific disruptiveness to TF binding sites, annotating both loss-of and gain-of function events.
 Integrating large-scale data from various resources (including ENCODE and The 1000 Genomes Project) with cancer genomics data, our method is able to prioritize the known TERT promoter driver mutations, and it scores somatic recurrent mutations higher than those that are non-recurrent.
 Using FunSeq, we identified ~100 non-coding candidate drivers in ~90 WGS medulloblastoma, breast, and prostate cancer samples [30].
 We have also applied our method to investigate non-coding mutation patterns in subtypes of gastric cancer [40].
-Drawing on this experience, we are currently co-leading the ICGC PCAWG-2 (analysis of mutations in regulatory regions) group.
+Drawing on this experience, we are currently co-leading the ICGC PCAWG-2 (analysis of mutations in regulatory regions) group. [[did we def'n pcawg & icgc???]]

 We have also used allelic variability to prioritize regions of the genome.
-That is we prioritize regions that differ in functional genomic response, for example, allele-specific expression and binding, between the maternal and paternal alleles (Allelic activity).
+That is we prioritize regions that differ in functional genomic response, for example, allele-specific expression and binding, between the maternal and paternal alleles.
 Our variant analysis work includes AlleleSeq [41], a computational pipeline to identify allele-specific events, and AlleleDB, our database connecting single nucleotide variants with allele-specific binding and expression [42].